adamdimeski/adamdimeski.github.io/_posts/2024-02-15-Gig-Events-Calendar-2024.md

 # Gig Events Calendar 2024

-I have posted a public calendar of all the gigs i'd be interested in seeing this year.
+I have posted a public calendar of all the gigs I'd be interested in seeing this year.

 [Public link to calendar](https://calendar.google.com/calendar/embed?src=dimeskiad%40gmail.com&ctz=Australia%2FBrisbane)